aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 A: Well, I'm persistent and I'm very nice about.
 I just keep telling them, “well, let me talk to your boss”

-Q: Well we did that to.
+Q: Well we did that too.

 A: But, I spend an hour and a half most of the time doing this.
 I just have to be patient.

 Q: He's just more stubborn than they are.

-Q: I thought we were too
+Q: I thought we were too.

 A: I turn heavy guilt on them to.
 I tell them, “you know, I was diagnosed with bone cancer” you know, show them my teeth or my scar.
-I just keep doing it until they break.
+I just keep doing it until they break down.

+[laughter]

+A: TSA, yeah, well I'm going this week to talk with them.

 Q: I was wondering how your son's doing - Jeff?
 I read the story, I think he is in the midwest?